François-Charles de Velbrück

-François Charles de Velbrück (1719, Chateau de Garath, near Düsseldorf – 1784, Château de Hex, near Tongres) was a German ecclesiastic.
-He was prince bishop of Liege from 16 February 1772 to 1784.
+François Charles de Velbrück (1719–1784) was a German ecclesiastic.
+He was prince bishop of Liège from 16 February 1772 to his death on 30 April 1784.

 Early life

-In 1735, Velbrück was made a prébende de chanoine-tréfoncier at the Cathédrale Saint-Lambert de Liège.
-A year later he was received onto the cathedral chapter by procuration.
-He was made archdeacon of Hesbaye, then officer of the Scel des Grâces in 1756.
+Velbrück was born at Garath Castle near Düsseldorf on 11 June 1719.
+In 1735, when he was 16, his brother made over to him a prebend of Saint Lambert's Cathedral, Liège.
+A year later, Velbrück was received onto the cathedral chapter by procuration.
+He did not reside in Liège until 1745.
+In 1756 he was appointed archdeacon of Hesbaye and later the same year Scel des Grâces (keeper of the prince-bishop's seal).

-A year later he was put in charge of a diplomatic mission to the court at Vienna.
-In 1759 he became grand master of the palace and prime minister to John Theodore of Bavaria, then bishop of Liège and the head of a sumptuous court.
-Velbrück was also made a prébende de chanoine at Munster Cathedral in 1757 and in 1765 Louis XV of France gave him command of the royal abbey of Saint-Nicolas at Cheminon, Champagne.
-This exceptional diplomatic and ecclesiastical career made him the only possible candidate for bishop of Liège at the 1772 elections for that role.
+In 1757 he was put in charge of a diplomatic mission to the court at Vienna.
+In 1759 he became grand master of the household and prime minister to Johann Theodor of Bavaria, the prince-bishop of Liège and the head of a sumptuous court.
+Velbrück was also made a prebendary canon of Münster Cathedral in 1757.
+Velbrück, who had been a conduit of French influence in Liège, lost his position at court after Johann Theodor's death in 1763 and the election of his rival, Charles-Nicolas d'Oultremont, as prince-bishop.
+In 1765 Louis XV of France made him commendatory abbot of the royal abbey of Saint-Nicolas at Cheminon, Champagne.
+At Oultremont's death in 1772, Velbrück was unaninously elected to succeed him.